-From the start, Francis was more consumed by the sport than Franklin.
+From the start, Frances was more consumed by the sport than Franklin.
 In nearly every other respect, Franklin was the trail blazer.
 He was the first twin to be born.
 The first to crawl.
 The first to walk.

-“Francis watched,” his mother says, “and did it the next day.”
+“Frances watched,” his mother says, “and did it the next day.”

 On the tennis court, their ability diverged early.
 But according to their father, there was no jealousy or rivalry.
 “Franklin just wanted to play,” says Tiafoe Sr., now 53. “ He didn’t take it seriously.
 He just wasn’t too interested.”

-Francis grew only more consumed.
+Frances grew only more consumed.

-What Salazar was slow to realize was that whenever Francis wandered the grounds, racket in hand, or perched on a bench overlooking the courts, his legs dangling shy of the ground, he was soaking in everything about tennis.
+What Salazar was slow to realize was that whenever Frances wandered the grounds, racket in hand, or perched on a bench overlooking the courts, his legs dangling shy of the ground, he was soaking in everything about tennis.
 His passion for the sport was insatiable.

 “He said to me when he was 6 years old: ‘I want to be great in this sport,’ ” his father remembers. “ ‘I want to be the best to ever come from this place.’ ”